Fire up the grill for these yummy low carb chicken fajitas on skewers. You’ll love them as a keto appetizer or meal. Perfect for a barbecue!

 We usually host a few summer barbecues.
 This year, we only had one outside get together around Memorial Day.

 I do a lot of grilling in the summer.
 It’s because I love to add grilled meats to a basic tossed salad and turn it into a meal.
 For that, I’ll just slice up the meat after it’s cooked.

 Grilled meat tastes best when it’s been marinated for a day.
 But, I rarely do that because I’m not a good planner.
 There’s also more flavor it the meat is cut and marinated before grilling.
 However, the smaller pieces are hard to grill without skewers.

 With these low carb chicken fajitas on skewers, you’ll get a delicious Mexican spice blend in each bite.
 Fajitas are typically cooked in a skilled, but I’ve also seen recipes that bake them.
 By cooking them on the grill, you’ll get an added smoky flavor.

 Fajitas are typically made with chicken or steak.
 For this recipe, chicken thigh filets are used.
 You’ll want to chop up the meat first before marinating.

 To cut back on the carbs, I chose to leave the onions out and stick with just peppers.
 I’m not a big onion eater anyway.
 If you prefer, you can add in some red onion pieces.

-I find it’s best to marinate the pieces for the chicken fajita kebabs in a big plastic zipper back.
+I find it’s best to marinate the pieces for these low carb chicken fajitas in a big plastic zipper back.
 You’ll also want to prep it the day before so it can marinate in the refrigerator for about 24 hours.